 These days, Kok, 42, spends a lot of his time coming up with different artistic concepts, under his JIU in Art brand name.
 ‘Jiu’ is the Chinese word for ‘move towards’.
 Although most of his creations are for his own pleasure and those of like-minded friends, Kok is trying to open up the heart and mind of Ipoh folk to contemporary art, even though his idea of art has caused him to be hauled up by the city council authority for questioning, when he created an installation art piece with mannequins placed right in the middle of Old Town without a permit.

 Nonetheless, that brush with the city law department hasn’t deterred Kok from continuing to bring art to the people.
 “It takes time to educate the community.
 I hope that one day, we will all discover art, embrace art,” said Kok, who recently successfully organised a free-for-all ‘Ni Artweek’ art festival, which saw a group of Malaysian and international artists coming together to Ipoh to showcase their masterpieces.

-Note: An edited version of this article [Art without limits] was published on 14th January, 2017 in the now-defunct The Malay Mail.
+Note: An edited version of this article [Art without limits] was published on 14th January, 2017 in The Malay Mail.